 Smartphones are multi-purpose.
-A smartphone is of course a phone, email device, photo editor, website editor… the list goes on!
+A smartphone is a phone, email device, photo editor, website editor… the list goes on!

 They charge quickly.
 Just one hour in the wall has my phone charged from 0-100%.

 What are the Limitations of the Smartphone?

 Battery life.
 I could ride for about 20 hours with my Garmin Edge 800 on the whole time.
 This is not at all possible on a smartphone without being connected to a dynamo hub, solar panel or external battery.

 Screen Glare.
-Sometimes the sun comes in on the wrong angle whilst cycling and makes the glossy screen impossible to see.
-If we do desperately need to check the GPS, we simply pull over and shade the screen.
+Sometimes the sun comes in on the wrong angle whilst cycling and makes the glossy screen hard to see.
+If I do desperately need to check the GPS, I simply pull over and shade the screen.

 As a bicycle computer.
 GPS devices often provide all kinds of bicycle computer data, and it’s true that a smartphone can do the same.
-But… the battery life will really suffer if you do this – you need a power source to make it through your ride.
-We recommend having a cheap separate bicycle computer for this kind of information.
+But… the battery life will really suffer if you do this.
+I recommend having a cheap separate bicycle computer for recording ride data.

 Charging Your Smartphone

-Using our smartphone like a paper map, we’ve found that we use between 10-50% of the smartphones battery per day, depending on how many times the screen is switched on and off.
+Using my smartphone like a paper map, I’ve found that I use between 10-50% of the smartphones battery per day, depending on how many times the screen is switched on and off.
 If you have frequent access to power points (not hard in most parts of the world) you’ll be able to charge most smartphones within an hour.

 I also have the Ultimate Power Resource: Dynamo Hubs, Solar Panels, Power Supplies and External Batteries which includes information on many different ways you can keep your smartphone charged.

 Mounting Your Smartphone

 I use and recommend Quad Lock products for your bike mounting needs.
 They’re well designed, super slim, elegant and simple.
 You can read my review of the Quadlock Smartphone case.

 Ortlieb have recently updated their Ultimate 6 Pro handlebar bag to have a waterproof sleeve which allows you to slip your smartphone in and navigate.
 If you’re using an older Ortlieb handlebar bag, you can get a waterproof sleeve that connects onto the bags buttons.